Natural State Massage

 Benefit: Massage activates the parasympathetic nervous system, which helps calm the horse, reduce heart rate, and promote relaxation.
 This can be especially beneficial for anxious, reactive, or high-strung horses, or those adjusting to new environments, training, or travel.

-Benefit: Gentle massage techniques stimulate lymphatic flow and support healthy circulation, which helps reduce swelling (edema), remove waste products from tissues, and improve immune function, especially beneficial for horses in recovery or on stall rest.
+Benefit: Gentle massage techniques stimulate lymphatic flow, which helps reduce swelling (edema), remove waste products from tissues, and improve immune function, especially beneficial for horses in recovery or on stall rest.

 Massage as Part of an Integrated Approach